Informative Industry Sources (Self-Pub & Traditional):

 Unique Writing Tools:

-One Stop For Writers®: Elevate your storytelling through tools, resources and the largest description database available online.
+One Stop For Writers®: Elevate your storytelling through tools, resources and the largest description database available online, and get step-by-step help as you plan, write, and revise using the Storyteller’s Roadmap.

 Autocrit: Search for grammar, weak words, overused language, etc.